tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

   relationships and labels them as inferred warnings.
 - Every inferred warning includes confidence, reasons, and alternative candidates.
+- An exact existing recommended-capacitance match outranks a generic value prior.
+- In a typical 100 nF plus 10 µF bank, value contributes local-bypass versus bulk-role evidence without proving either role.
+- An unusual capacitance is not rejected solely because it falls outside common ranges.
 - Ignoring an inferred warning persists a stable waiver and does not require a circuit edit.
 - A remote capacitor on the same named rail can produce an explainable